 In 2005 I purchased a Takahashi FS-60C which has since proved to be a brilliant travel scope and guidescope.
 I also went digital with the purchase of a Canon 10D DSLR

 In 2008 I upgraded the mount to a Takahashi EM-200 USD-3.
 This is the non-GOTO version but the setting circles are excellent.

 After fiddling around with an SBIG ST-4 autoguider, in 2009 I purchased a QHY-5.
 I use this with the excellent PHD software.

 In 2010 we went on holiday to Mozambique.
 Unfortunately I couldn't take too much kit, but the views of the southern skies through the Takahashi FS-60C were stunning.
 I did manage to take several widefield images with my Canon 10D, and these are available in a folder on my webpage.
-This is also where the photo of me came from; astronomy in shorts and a t-shirt, not something that happens too often in the UK!

 For short time in 2010 I used a Hutech-modified Canon 20D DSLR.
 This camera proved to be fantastic for shooting emission nebulae due to its extended red response.
 It also demonstrated better noise characteristics over the 10D.

 In December 2010 I made a major upgrade to an SBIG ST-8300 CCD camera.
 This would prove to be a steep learning curve but I was pleased with my first attempts at hydrogen alpha imaging.